Honda Fit Insurance Rates

 Rates are averaged for all Honda Fit models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Low Cost Honda Fit Insurance
+How to Shop for Affordable Honda Fit Insurance

-The items below are a review of the primary concepts that were covered in the charts and tables above.
+The points below are a brief review of the coverage data covered above.

-- You may be able to save as much as $110 per year just by quoting online in advance
+- You may be able to save approximately $110 per year simply by quoting online well ahead of the renewal date

 Wondering why are Hondas expensive to insure?
 If your rates are high, it’s likely because of your age or driving record.
 If you want to know what are the cheapest cars to insure for your age and driving record, shop around for rates.